MehdiHayanai/H2Tank/README.md

 # Genetic Algorithm for Optimizing the Resistance of Hydrogen Tanks

+## Description

-Description: This project contains a genetic algorithm implementation in Python for optimizing the resistance of hydrogen tanks used in cars that are pressurized with 700 bars and need to resist a burst test of 1750 bars.
-Hydrogen tanks are essential components in many applications that rely on hydrogen fuel cells, and their resistance is a critical factor in determining their safety and durability.
-The genetic algorithm works by iteratively generating and evaluating populations of candidate solutions (genetic individuals) and selecting the best individuals for reproduction through genetic operators like crossover and mutation.
-The fitness of each individual is determined by simulating the tank's resistance under various conditions using a physics-based model that calculates the stress in each layer of the tank.
-The genetic algorithm is implemented using an object-oriented approach, with classes for the individual, population, and genetic algorithm.
+This project implements a genetic algorithm in Python aimed at optimizing the resistance of hydrogen tanks used in cars pressurized to 700 bars, ensuring their ability to withstand a burst test of 1750 bars.
+Hydrogen tanks are critical components in various applications relying on hydrogen fuel cells, where their resistance significantly influences safety and durability.

+The genetic algorithm operates by iteratively generating and evaluating populations of candidate solutions (genetic individuals).
+It then selects the best individuals for reproduction using genetic operators such as crossover and mutation.
+Each individual's fitness is determined through simulations of the tank's resistance under diverse conditions, employing a physics-based model that calculates stress in each layer of the tank.

+Implemented in an object-oriented manner, the genetic algorithm encompasses classes for individual entities, populations, and the genetic algorithm itself.

+## Objective

-By using this genetic algorithm, we aim to find optimal hydrogen tank designs that maximize resistance while minimizing weight and cost.
+The primary goal is to discover optimal hydrogen tank designs that maximize resistance while minimizing weight and cost.

+## Keywords

-Keywords: genetic algorithm, optimization, hydrogen tanks, resistance, fitness function, physics-based modeling, object-oriented programming, Python, pressure, burst test, stress calculation.
+Genetic algorithm, optimization, hydrogen tanks, resistance, fitness function, physics-based modeling, object-oriented programming, Python, pressure, burst test, stress calculation.